Skip to main content

 It requires the organization, notably the leadership, to become comfortable with healthy amounts of intentional ambiguity, which fosters the long-lasting culture required for enabling the production of incredible results.

-Here are three exercises you can start doing at your organization today to cultivate trust in agile practices, processes, and ways of working.
+Here are three exercises you can start doing at your organization today to cultivate trust in agile project workflows and ways of working.

 1. Retrospect regularly